giovannivignocchi/Sequential-Minimal-Optimization-for-SVM/README.md

 - [Fan Chen and Lin](https://github.com/giovannivignocchi/Sequential-Minimal-Optimization-for-SVM/blob/master/Algorithm/Fan%20Chen%20and%20Lin/FCLsmo.m) (2<sup>nd</sup> order method);

 ## Testing and analysis
-The third part of the project is testing and analysis stage.
+The third part of the project is the test and analysis stage.
 This phase is clearly divided in two sub-steps:

 1. A first set of tests is focused on three different (bi-dimensional) datasets that were artificially generated.